johannalouise/repobepo/README.md

 ### Background and Benefits/Usage with Github Apps and Actions
 Some background why someone would want to use an App or Action.

-### Difference between a Github App and an Github Action
+#### Difference between a Github App and an Github Action
-Describe the difference between an App and Action.
+Both Github Apps and Github Actions provide ways to build tools that are useful for the toolchain in DevOps.
+However, they have some differences that might be necessary to take into consideration when you use or develop one.

+An Github App can make an action on its own, by using the Github's API.
+For instance, the CI tool [Travis](https://travis-ci.com/) is testing and deploying a project by itself whenever someone make a commit to the repository.

+An Github Action is ....

 ### How to install an Github App or Action